Turabian Format

 The Chicago documentation style is widely used in academic writing.
 For instance, the note-bibliography style is one of the distinct forms of the Chicago citation style.
 Also, people must know this format in order to avoid plagiarism.
 Basically, if people cite Chicago, it comprises of two main features: footnotes (F) and bibliography entries (B).
 In particular, the note-bibliography style focuses on specific guidelines for footnotes, shortened notes, and the bibliography list.

-Firstly, footnotes are a unique aspect of the note-bibliography style of someone wants to cite Chicago.
+Firstly, footnotes are a unique aspect of the note-bibliography style if someone wants to cite Chicago.
 For example, sentences containing source material are cited through the placement of a superscript after the punctuation mark.
 In this case, people do not use parenthetical in-text citations in the note-bibliography style.
 Also, the Chicago style or Turabian citation distinguishes this technique from other conventional documentation formats.
 Then, the superscript corresponds to a footnote at the bottom of the same page and lists the authors’ names, source’s title, publication information, and page numbers.
 Particularly, footnotes in the Chicago style format provide complete bibliographical information and the specific location of the cited material.
 As a result, an illustration of the note-bibliography style is:

 The Great Depression caused the failure of over 12,000 banks.1 This statement suggests . . ..